 Black-haired Andraxa sat on a flat stone dressed in a simple white linen tunic, a pinewood crown on her head, and two priestesses at her side attending to her demands.
 She mesmerized everybody with her beauty and luminous charcoal burning eyes.

 The three warriors arrived and stood around the leaping flames in a tripod-held brazier.
 Lastly, the Arch Druid arrived in all his magnificence and sat in the middle of the Magic Circle.
-The three young combatants bowed to his presence, turned to the Altar and assumed their stance waiting for the signal to start.
+The three young combatants bowed to his presence, turned to the altar and assumed their stance waiting for the signal to start.

 The Arch Druid had decreed that Zoran should start the fight against Pavel.
 They took their place and drew their swords.
 They attacked one another with all their strength, circling around the fire, ducking to avoid blows.
 Zoran had a chance to pin Pavel on the grassy soil and took it immediately.
-He then stood erect looking up at the Arch Druid who spoke thus, ‘We can all see that you are the winner of the first Contest, Zoran from Hampswheet.
+He stood erect looking up at the Arch Druid.

+‘We can all see that you are the winner of the first Contest, Zoran from Hampswheet.
 Let Pavel go.
 If the Gods intend to elect you, you should have enough courage and strength to defeat Byran from Podmolky.
-Prove it!’
+Prove it.’

-No sooner had he pronounced the name of Byran than the third warrior jumped into the Magic Circle with a high leap and a frightening scream.
-He bowed to the Altar, received the signal and started fencing with dangerous intent.
+No sooner had he pronounced the name of Byran, than the third warrior jumped into the Magic Circle with a high leap and a frightening scream.
+He bowed to the altar, received the signal and started fencing with dangerous intent.
 Zoran was quick in deflecting his first powerful thrust.
 They fought fiercely.
 Byran amazed all present with his ability and agility with the sword.
 At times, its sharp edge burned with fire, flaming sparks flying in the air.
 He was, by far, the strongest and bravest.

 Zoran was feeling his aggressive power and the force of his blows.
-His mind went to the mistletoe around the burned Old Oak Tree.
+His mind went to the mistletoe around the burned Mystical Yew Tree.
 At that moment of distraction, he saw his opponent’s sword descend and pin him onto the ground when a loud murmur arose from the crowd.
 All heads turned upward.

 A huge golden eagle appeared from nowhere, circling over the Warring Clearing under the full sunrise.
 The bird hovered and gyrated until it dived with great precision to where Andraxa sat.
 It caught her by the tunic.
 With a powerful stroke of its majestic wingspan, the eagle flew up with its precious loot firmly gripped in its mighty claws.

-The Druids stood up and saw beloved Andraxa’s raven hair flutter and disappear in the distance.
-They fell to their knees, lifted their arms to the sky and cried in unison ‘Potomax!
-Potomax!
+The druids stood up and saw beloved Andraxa’s raven hair flutter and disappear in the distance.
+They fell to their knees, lifted their arms to the sky and cried in unison ‘Potomax.
+Potomax.
 He has taken her.
 She is too beautiful to remain amongst us.
 He wants her to be the Priestess of Yore and appear to us only at Solstice Time.
-Obey!
-Obey!’
+Obey.
+Obey.’

 The Arch Druid turned to the Altar and bowed, then to the crowd, ‘It is rare for Potomax to take one of our daughters but He has many occult ways to take care of us and our souls.
 I declare the contest null.’